 Sleep Facility Accreditation

 Sleep Facility Accreditation is offered to comprehensive sleep centers that have a both a clinic, where patient evaluation and management occurs, and a laboratory, where diagnostic testing is administered through in-center sleep testing and home sleep apnea testing (HSAT).

-- New Sleep Facility Accreditation – New facility accreditation is available to sleep facilities that have been in operation for no less than six months.
-New Facility accreditation is granted for five years, from the date of approval, by the Board of Directors.
-Facility accreditation includes accreditation for both in-center testing and HSAT.
+- New Sleep Facility Accreditation – New accreditation is available to any entity.
+Entities applying for new accreditation, who have been in operation less than 6 months, will receive an accreditation flag until the completion of the Final Verification Process.
+New accreditation is granted for five years from the date of approval by the AASM Accreditation Committee.

-- Special Circumstance Accreditation – A move to a new location or new physical space within the same location, requires a Special Circumstance Application to determine compliance to the standards that may be necessitated by the re-location.
-An Accreditation Coordinator will open an application upon receiving an official letter signed by the Facility Director indicating the new location address.
+- Special Circumstance Accreditation – A facility relocation, either a move to a new location or new physical space within the same location, requires an application indicating changes to existing licenses and policies that may be necessitated by the re-location to continue accreditation through the accreditation term.

 Independent Sleep Practice (ISP)

 Independent Sleep Practice Accreditation is available to sleep practices that manage patients with all sleep disorders and conduct HSAT, but do not have a sleep laboratory for in-center sleep studies.
 Independent Sleep Practice Accreditation is granted for five years from the date of approval by the Board of Directors.